Category Archives: DANCING IN THE CABBAGE PATCH

 “JUST THE WAY I LIKE IT!”

-The Clean Plate Club asked that America, ” Leave a clean dinner plate.
+The Clean Plate Club asked America, ” Leave a clean dinner plate.
 Take only such food as you will eat.
 Thousands are starving in Europe.”

 Clean Plate Club